 The Bathroom Comes First

 I’m so happy to be sharing the first room finished at the Itsy-Bitsy Cottage!
-This 9 x 9 square bathroom is quite large considering that the entire cottage including the front porch is only 744 ft.² In addition to the toilet, sink vanity cabinet, and shower it houses a stacked washer and dryer.
+Come and see our new nautical bathroom and get inspired!
+This 9′ x 9′ square bathroom is quite large considering that the entire cottage including the front porch is only 744 ft.² In addition to the toilet, sink vanity cabinet, and shower it houses a stacked washer and dryer.

 When we purchased Itsy Bitsy there was a 20 inch oak vanity that was rotting inside and a tall oak cabinet that separated the sink from the toilet.
 It visually blocked off so much space in this large room.
 I knew that I wanted to remove the cabinet but had no idea where I would put all our towels and sundries since storage is at a premium.
 As soon as we closed we changes out the toilet!
 I purchased these peel and stick tiles temporally for the floor until the vinyl gray washed planks came in from BuildDirect.
 At the highest point, the ceiling peak is 12 feet high.
 I knew that I needed to add some sort of interest to the walls.
 The walls needed so much patching and replacing the drywall was out of our budget!

 I purchased 4′ by 8′ sheets of T1-11 exterior siding at Home Depot.
 It was much more cost effective than using tongue & groove and the wood-grain texture added to the rustic charm.
 We cut them in half and applied them around the entire room and added a thin wood trim cap and new base and shoe moulding.
 I painted it all semi-gloss white.
 My nautical bathroom was starting to shape up!